-- Three Colors: Red movie (1994) review: Starring Irène Jacob, Jean-Louis Trintignant, and Jean-Pierre Lorit, screenwriter-director Krzysztof Kieslowski and co-screenwriter Krzysztof Piesiewicz’s third and final Three Colors film is a cinematic triumph.
+- Three Colors: Red (1994) movie review: Screenwriter-director Krzysztof Kieslowski and co-screenwriter Krzysztof Piesiewicz’s third and final Three Colors film is a cinematic triumph.

 - Veteran Jean-Louis Trintignant (A Man and a Woman, Z) delivers a “career-capping performance” as a lonely, embittered former judge, while Irène Jacob delivers a “career-making” one as the personification of (however imperfect) Goodness.

-- Oscar Movies: Red was shortlisted for three Academy Awards: Best Director, Best Original Screenplay, and Best Cinematography.
+- Red was shortlisted for three Academy Awards: Best Director, Original Screenplay, and Cinematography.
 It had been deemed ineligible in the Best Foreign Language Film category.

 Red movie review: Krzysztof Kieslowski’s 1994 psychological + metaphysical romantic drama is the best Three Colors entry